What Degree Is Needed to Become a Preschool Teacher?

 Although teacher licensing and educational requirements vary by institution and state, some form of early childhood education training and experience is needed to become a preschool teacher.
 Keep reading to review the requirements for teaching in a preschool.
 Schools offering Early Childhood Education degrees can also be found in these popular choices.

-Some preschool teaching jobs may only require you to have a high school diploma or its equivalent and a teaching certification, such as the National Child Development Associate (CDA) credential.
+Some preschool teaching jobs may only require you to have a high school diploma or its equivalent and a teaching certification, such as the Child Development Associate (CDA) credential.
 Certifications are beneficial if you haven't completed a degree program or if your degree is in a field other than teaching.
-To earn a teaching credential, you may have to take postsecondary training courses in child development and early childhood education, earn continuing education credits, have professional experience in daycare or other early childhood settings, and pass a series of tests, which are normally taken during or before student teaching.
+To earn a teaching credential, you may have to take postsecondary training courses in child development and early childhood education, have professional experience in daycare or other early childhood settings, and pass a series of tests, which are normally taken during or before student teaching.

 Earning a bachelor's degree in early childhood education can qualify you to teach preschool through third grade.
 Through bachelor's degree programs, you take early childhood development courses, such as child behavior and cognitive development, and gain experience with student teaching.
 Bachelor's degree programs may offer concentrations that will prepare you for immediate licensure, or they may offer non-licensure tracks.